 To find a perfect cleaning agent, you don’t have to look further than your fruit rack.
 Who would have guessed that lemon could be used for anything other than lemonade or seasoning dishes with fish?
-But, as our elders knew a long time ago, lemon is indeed a powerful cleaning agent.
-If you decide to implement it in your cleaning routine, you could easily replace all the chemical-based products.
+But, as our elders knew long ago, lemon is a powerful cleaning agent.
+If you implement it in your cleaning routine, you could easily replace all the chemical-based products.

-The best thing about lemon is that besides all antiseptic and antibacterial properties, it also smells great.
-Clean your microwave by slicing a lemon and putting the pieces in a bowl filled with water.
-Heat the bowl in the microwave for one minute to kill the bacteria and deodorize it.
-Wipe the microwave with the cloth, and you are done with the cleaning.
+The best thing about lemon is that besides all its antiseptic and antibacterial properties, it also smells great.
+Clean your microwave by slicing a lemon and putting the pieces in a water-filled bowl.
+Heat the bowl in the microwave for one minute to kill and deodorize the bacteria.
+Wipe the microwave with the cloth, and you are done cleaning.

 Return shine to your copper pans by dipping half a lemon in salt or baking powder.
 You will be surprised by how effective that method is.
-You can clean your chopping board in just a few seconds by rubbing a slice of lemon across it.
+You can clean your chopping board by rubbing a slice of lemon across it in just a few seconds.

 Use Baking Soda

 Baking soda is a cleaning miracle from your pantry.
 You will hardly go cheaper than using baking soda when cleaning.
 It has different purposes that will make the cleaning process a lot easier.
-Say goodbye to the whole shelf of different chemical-based products.
-Baking soda is the most common product that you can use as a scouring agent.
+Say goodbye to the whole shelf of other chemical-based products.
+Baking soda is your most common product as a scouring agent.

 It can remove tough dirt, stains, and molds.
 Just mix baking soda with liquid detergent, and you will have an all-around house cleaner you can use.
-Baking soda is also ideal to use if you want to remove tough dirt on the carpet, stuffed toys, and pillows.
+Baking soda is also ideal for removing tough dirt on the carpet, stuffed toys, and pillows.
 This is also non-toxic and will not burn your skin.

 You can use it as a carpet cleaner because it quickly neutralizes odors.
-Sprinkle it on the carpet, vacuum, and you will get rid of all the nasty smells.
-Did you know that baking soda can dissolve dirt and grease in the water?
+Sprinkle it on the carpet, vacuum it, and you will get rid of all the nasty smells.
+Did you know baking soda can dissolve dirt and grease in water?

 Create a water baking soda liquid solution and use it as an all-purpose cleaning product.
 You can even use it instead of fabric softener when washing clothes.
 It will remove all the odors and also soften your clothes.